Second Trimester Meditation for Comfortable Pregnancy Mindfulness

 Bring attention to natural breathing.
 No breath retention.
 No special rhythm.
 Just feel one inhale arrive and one exhale leave.

-Now scan the shoulders.
-Let them drop a little if they want to.
+Now scan the upper body.
+Let the arms soften a little if they want to.
 Notice the belly without needing it to feel soft, round, still, or peaceful.
-Notice the back, the hips, and the jaw.
+Notice the back, the hips, and any small signal, such as an itchy forehead.
 If anything asks for adjustment, adjust.

 Bring gentle awareness to the baby, if that feels comfortable today.
 You do not need a kick, image, or emotion to make this meaningful.